bencline1/Allpix_GaAs/doc/usermanual/framework-passing-objects-using-messages.md

 will be subsequently deleted, including the objects stored therein.
 Where a module requires access to data from a previous event (such as to simulate the effects of pile-up etc.), local copies of the data objects must be created.

+!!! note
-Note that at the point of creating copies the corresponding history will be lost.
+    At the point of creating copies the corresponding history will be lost.